 Then, if you also find this kind of “non-listening” as prevalent as I am suggesting, would you agree with me that it isn’t actually that difficult to be “better than most of those around you”?
 That if you were to decide and choose to focus a new awareness towards this age old skill, it could easily differentiate you from those around you?
 Can you see how much of a difference it could also make in your interaction with those around you, let alone the benefits you could reap from the additional influence this might enable you to exercise?

-What if you could?
+What if you could enhance your active listening skills?
 What if you did?
 What if it worked for you?
 What if it were a valuable change for you?